lorenzosimpson/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a)
     linear time  O(n)- the while loop runs n times, meaning the number of loops increases proportionally compared to n

-b)  quadratic time O(n^2) because the while loop has to run once for every jumber from 1 to j
+b)  n(logn) because j is in the body of the while loop, it's not affected by the size of n, it's just doubled

 c)